-At Hammer Lane Academy we value reading as a crucial life skill.
-Our aim is that by the time our children leave us, they will have the skills to be able to read confidently, at their own level, and enjoy reading for pleasure, with the adult leading this where appropriate.
+At Hammer Lane Academy we recognise reading as a crucial life skill.
+Our aim is that by the time our children leave us, they will have the skills to be able to read confidently at an appropriate level and enjoy reading for pleasure.
+We recognise the adult's role in supporting and leading this where appropriate.
 We encourage our children to see themselves as readers for both pleasure and purpose.

-Because we believe teaching every child to read is so important, we have a Reading Leader who drives the early reading programme in our school.
-This person is highly skilled at teaching phonics and reading, and they monitor and support our reading team, so everyone teaches with fidelity to the Little Wandle Letters and Sounds Revised programme.
+As we believe teaching every child to read is so important, we have a Reading Leader who drives the early reading programme in our school.
+This person is highly skilled at teaching phonics and reading, and they monitor and support our whole team, so everyone teaches with fidelity to the Little Wandle Letters and Sounds Revised programme.